A happy early childhood educator comforting an infant. A happy early childhood educator comforting an infant.

 Get the Green Light for Admission

-To be considered for admission, you must meet specific criteria, including course requirements, minimum marks, and language proficiencies.
+To be considered for admission, you must meet specific criteria, including English language proficiency and one of the following courses or their equivalents:

 Kickstart a Career in Early Childhood Education